jclark/satpulse/README.md

 It is written in the Go programming language.
 It works only on Linux, since only Linux provides the necessary APIs.

-The project is currently in still at a pre-alpha stage of development.
+The project is currently at a pre-alpha stage of development.
 It is not yet ready for use.

 ## Basics of how it works